Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Density of instantaneous frequencies

 \section{Density of instantaneous frequencies}

-In the previous section, we showed to obtain analytical results known from KS theory and relevant to this work.
-We are now able to proceed towards our core result: the density of instantaneous frequencies in the KS model, which here we represent by the probability density function $G$.
-The quantity $G(\nu)\,d\nu$ is the probability that a KS oscillator $i$ has its fixed-frame instantaneous frequency, $\dot{\theta}_{i},$ in the interval $\left[\nu,\,\nu+d\nu\right)$.
+In the previous section, we showed how to obtain known results from the KS theory relevant to this work.
+We are now able to proceed towards our core result: the density of instantaneous frequencies in the KS model, which we represent by the probability density function $G$.
+The quantity $G(\nu)\,d\nu$ is then the probability that a KS oscillator $i$ has its fixed-frame instantaneous frequency, $\dot{\theta}_{i},$ in the interval $\left[\nu,\,\nu+d\nu\right)$.

-\emph{In the process of obtaining $G$, we are concerned about the case $R>0$.} For the trivial one, $R=0$, we have $G(\nu)=g(\nu)$, as can be seen from Eqs. (\ref{eq:psi-dot-def}) and (\ref{eq:KS-KR}).
-If $R=0$, then $\dot{\theta}_{i}=\omega_{i}$, which explains why the densities of instantaneous and natural frequencies have to be the same.
+\emph{In the process of obtaining $G$, we are concerned about the case $R>0$ (synchronization state).} According to Eqs. (\ref{eq:psi-dot-def}) and (\ref{eq:KS-KR}), for $R=0$, $\dot{\theta}_{i}=\omega_{i}$.
+Then, in the incoherent state, the densities of instantaneous and natural frequencies are identical, i.e. $G(\nu)=g(\nu)$.

 Before we show how to obtain the density $G$, we introduce some basic facts and definitions to simplify the notation.
 First, the product $KR$ is defined by